Make granola from scratch

 Always use raw nuts and seeds.

-I love the intense flavour of olive oil but, if that’s not for you, opt for an oil with a more neutral flavour such as grapeseed oil.
+If the intense flavour of olive oil is not for you, opt for an oil with a more neutral flavour such as grapeseed oil.

-One of the secrets to good granola is a lower temperature baking.
-Certainly no higher than 325 F or the risk of things burning increases.
+One of the secrets to good granola is lower temperature baking.
+Certainly no higher than 325 F otherwise the risk of things burning increases.

-Make sure to add the dried fruit after you remove the granola from the oven.
+Make sure you add the dried fruit after you remove the granola from the oven.
 That way it stays nice and soft and does not get tough and dried out.